Oakland, California: 1900–1950s

 The Santa Fe rail station in 1912.

-Oakland was one of the worst affected cities in California that was impacted by the San Francisco plague of 1900–1904.
+Oakland was one of the cities in California most impacted by the San Francisco plague of 1900–1904.
 Quarantine measures were set in place at the Oakland ports requiring the authorities at the port to inspect the arriving vessels for the presence of infected rats.
 Quarantine authorities at these ports inspected over a thousand vessels per year for plague and yellow fever.
 By 1908, over 5,000 people were detained in quarantine.
 Hunters were sent to poison the affected areas in Oakland and shoot the squirrels, but the eradication work was limited in its range because the State Board of Health and the United States Public Health Service were only allotted about $60,000 a year to eradicate the disease.
 During this period Oakland did not have sufficient health facilities, so some of the infected patients were treated at home.

 The State Board of Health along with Oakland also advised physicians to promptly report any cases of infected patients.
 Yet, in 1919 it still resulted in a small epidemic of Pneumonic plague which killed a dozen people in Oakland.
 This started when a man went hunting in Contra Costa Valley and killed a squirrel.
 After eating the squirrel, he fell ill four days later and another household member contracted the plague.
 This in turn was passed on either directly or indirectly to about a dozen others.
 The officials in Oakland acted quickly by issuing death certificates to monitor the spread of plague.